Colossal squid: Vision

-The colossal squid's eyes glow in the dark via long rectangularly shaped light-producing photophores located next to the lens on the front of both eyeballs.
+The colossal squid's eyes glow in the dark via long, rectangular light-producing photophores located next to the lens on the front of both eyeballs.
 Symbiotic bacteria reside within these photophores and luminesce through chemical reaction.

 It is hypothesized that the colossal squid's eyes can detect predator movement beyond 120 m, which is the upper limit of the sperm whale's sonar range.

 Hearing

-Although squid cannot hear sound, they can detect the movement of sound waves via organs called statocysts (similar to the human cochlea).
-Squid statocysts likely respond to low frequency sounds less than 500 Hz, similar to pelagic fish.
-Colossal squid are essentially deaf to high frequencies (like whale sonar), so they rely largely on visual detection mechanisms to avoid predation.
+Squid have been found to detect the movement of sound waves via organs called statocysts (similar to the human cochlea).
+Squid statocysts likely respond to low-frequency sounds less than 500 Hz, similar to pelagic fish.
+Colossal squid are likely essentially deaf to high frequencies, such as whale sonar, so they rely largely on visual detection mechanisms to avoid predation.

-Taxonomy and history
+History of knowledge

 The colossal squid, species Mesonychoteuthis hamiltoni, was discovered in 1925.
 This species belongs to the class Cephalopoda and family Cranchiidae.

+In 1981, an adult specimen was discovered; in 2003, a second specimen was collected.
+Captured in 2007, the largest colossal squid weighed 495 kg, and is now on display at the Museum of New Zealand Te Papa Tongarewa.
-Most of the time, full colossal squid specimens are not collected; as of 2015, only 12 complete colossal squids had ever been recorded with only half of these being full adults.

-Commonly, beak remnants of the colossal squid are collected; 55 beaks of colossal squids have been recorded in total.
-Less commonly (four times), a fin, mantle, arm or tentacle of a colossal squid was collected.
+Most of the time, full colossal squid specimens are not collected; as of 2015, only 12 complete colossal squids had ever been recorded, with only half of these being full adults.
+Beak remnants of the colossal squid are commonly collected; 55 beaks of colossal squids have been recorded in total.
+Less commonly (four times), a fin, mantle, arm or tentacle of a colossal squid has been collected.

-Notable discoveries

-First specimens
+First collected specimens

 The species was first discovered in the form of two arm crowns found in the stomach of a sperm whale in the winter of 1924–1925.
-This species, then named Mesonychoteuthis hamiltoni after E. Hamilton who made the initial discovery, was formally described by Guy Coburn Robson in 1925.
+This species, named Mesonychoteuthis hamiltoni after E. Hamilton who made the initial discovery, was formally described by Guy Coburn Robson in 1925.

-Entire specimens
+Entire collected specimens

 In 1981, a Soviet Russian trawler in the Ross Sea, off the coast of Antarctica, caught a large squid with a total length of over 4 m, which was later identified as an immature female of M. hamiltoni.
 In 2003, a complete specimen of a subadult female was found near the surface with a total length of 6 m and a mantle length of 2.5 m (8 feet 3 inches).
 In 2005, the first full living specimen was captured at a depth of 1,625 m while taking a toothfish from a longline off South Georgia Island.
 Although the mantle was not brought aboard, its length was estimated at over 2.5 m (8 feet 3 inches), and the tentacles measured 2.3 m.
 The animal is thought to have weighed between 150 and 200 kg.